adamchlus/adamchlus.github.io/_pages/research.md

-Imagers are mostly limited to seeing the top of the canopy but foliar biochemistry also varies through the vertical profile of the canopy, driven largely by within-canopy environmental gradients. **Using imaging spectroscopy to map top-of-canopy biochemistry and LiDAR to model the within-canopy light enviroment I'm developing methods to map canopy biomchemistry in 3-dimensions.**
+Imagers are mostly limited to seeing the top of the canopy but foliar biochemistry also varies through the vertical profile of the canopy, driven largely by within-canopy environmental gradients. **Using imaging spectroscopy to map top-of-canopy biochemistry and LiDAR to model the within-canopy light enviroment I'm developing methods to map canopy biochemistry in 3-dimensions.**

 {% include gallery id="gallery3" layout = '' %}